onsi/ginkgo/index.md

         })
     })

+`It` and `Specify` behave the same and either be used interchangeably.
+Use whichever makes your specs more readable.

-> `It`s may also be placed at the top-level though this is uncommon.
+> `It`s and `Specify`s may also be placed at the top-level though this is uncommon.

 ### Extracting Common Setup: `BeforeEach`
 You can remove duplication and share common setup across tests using `BeforeEach` blocks: